What is ACARS?

 Tutorial – Decoding ACARS using SDRSharp and RTL-SDR

 You will also need to have an audio piping method set up.
-Either first set up windows stereo mix, or download and install virtual audio cable (paid with trial) or the free VB-Cable.
-Ensure the audio method you use in SDRSharp is set to the default audio device in the windows recording audio settings.
+Either first set up windows stereo mix, or download and install Virtual Audio Cable (paid with trial) or the free VB-Cable.
+Ensure the audio method you use in SDRSharp is set to the default audio device in the Windows recording devices audio settings.

-If you are unfamiliar with ACARS signals, an example of the waterfall produced by ACARS signals is shown on the left.
-An audio example is also provided below.
+If you are unfamiliar with ACARS signals, an example of the waterfall produced by ACARS signals is shown below and an audio example is also provided below.

 Now to decode ACARS follow these steps.

 - Tune to an ACARS frequency.
-Use a bandwidth of around 5-10 kHz, 6 kHz works best for me.
-The main ACARS frequency is at 131.550 Mhz.
+Use a bandwidth of around 5-10 kHz, make it just large enough to cover the entire ACARS signal.
+The main ACARS frequency is at 131.550 MHz and other ACARS signals may be in close vicinity.

 - Adjust the RTL-SDR tuner gain under the SDRSharp configure button for best reception.